diegoami/diego_bot/data/diego.md

  - What's hanging?
  - How is your mother and your father ?
 ## intent:trying_my_best
+ - I am wasting my time talking to you
+ - You seem to have problems with parts of speech.
  - This chatbot is so awesome.
  - You are so great.
  - I think you are a very cool chatbot.